SJaffa/Q_plus/README.md

 x,y: two-dimensional position of stars in parsecs

 # OUTPUTS
-[d,l,c]: estimated fractal dimension, number of levels, density scaling exponent
+[D,L,C]: estimated fractal dimension, number of levels, density scaling exponent
-[d_err,l_err,c_err]: errors on  estimated fractal dimension, number of levels, density scaling exponent
+[D_err,L_err,C_err]: errors on  estimated fractal dimension, number of levels, density scaling exponent

 # DOCUMENTATION
+This algorithm:
+	-builds the complete graph and minimum spanning tree of the points, -derives various statistics of structure from these, -compares these statistics to a set with known structure, and -estimates the most likely structure parameters and their error.
-See paper for a ful explanation of the algorithm.
+See paper for a full explanation of the algorithm.